Enhanced adaptive surrogate models with applications in uncertainty quantification for nanoplasmonics: Conclusion

-The authors would like to thank R. Schuhmann for valuable discussions on the the topic of \gls{uq} in plasmonics, in particular for pointing out relevant quantities to compute.
-N. Georg's work is funded by the DFG grant RO4937/1-1.
+\acknowledgements The authors would like to thank R. Schuhmann for valuable discussions on the the topic of \gls{uq} in plasmonics and L. Scarabosio for helpful discussions on sparse approximation.
+U. R\"omer and N. Georg acknowledge the funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – RO4937/1-1.
 The work of N. Georg, D. Loukrezis and S. Sch\"ops is also supported by the \textit{Excellence Initiative} of the German Federal and State Governments and the Graduate School of Computational Engineering at Technische Universit\"at Darmstadt.
+The work of D. Loukrezis is further supported by the BMBF via the research contract 05K19RDB.